 Feral Animal Management

-Better management of ferals will reduce the threats of erosion, damage to fresh water areas and the spread of weeds.
-There are no simple and effective solutions, but our rangers are developing the knowledge and skills to use tools that are available to map where most damage is occurring and target places of most concern.
-Because the problem is so big, we focus on the worst affected areas.
-Freshwater places where we have springs, creeks and wetlands areas are most affected by the pests and removing ferals is an important part of our project to improve our freshwater.
-We are growing our skills in building and managing animal traps and using safe baiting techniques.
-Until we know more about how to control feral animals more efficiently, we are also investing in training our rangers to be skilled and qualified marksmen.
+Better management of feral animals will reduce the severity of erosion, damage to fresh water areas and the spread of weeds.
+There are no simple and effective solutions, but our rangers are developing the knowledge and skills to use tools that are available to map where the most severe damage is occurring to allow them to target places of greatest concern.

-Many national parks and conservation friends try to get rid of all big, grass-eating herd animals.
-However, more than 20 years catching ferals like buffalo has created seasonal jobs and royalty money for some clans.
-That’s good for our local economy.
-We’re working to find ways we can work with landowners and commercial companies so we can continue to get economic benefits while improving management and reducing damage.
-Mimal wants to help landowners get the right balance between caring for country, making money and creating more jobs on country.
+We are currently working to find ways that we can work with landowners and commercial companies so we can continue to get economic benefits while improving management and reducing damage.
+Mimal wants to help landowners get the right balance between caring for country, making money and creating more jobs on country, to do this we are exploring a number of different approaches and consulting heavily with landholders to ensure the best outcomes.

 Buffalo: Buffalo make a big mess in and around water, fishing and hunting places.
 Many people have told us buffalo also stop them from using special places for hunting because they are frightened of cheeky buffalo.
 One of our rangers doing early burning had a lucky escape when chased by a buffalo in 2016.